 Currently the Mantua Township Fire District No. 1 is comprised of two stations.
 Fire Headquarters is located in the Sewell section of town at 155 Union Avenue and the Sub-Station is located in Centre City area at 191 Jackson Road.
 The Fire District is staffed twenty-four hours a day, seven days a week, 365 days a year at the Union Avenue Fire House.
 Station 22-1 is dispatched by the Gloucester County Communications Center and responds annually to approximately 650 dispatched incidents.
 The Mantua Township Fire District operates one Class A Engine Company (22-12), one 3000 Gallon Water Tender (2214), one Ford F-250 Brush Truck (2215), two Ford F-350 Utilities (2217&2219) and two Squad Companies (22-11 & 22-18).

-The Mantua Township Fire District provides mutual aid support to numerous Gloucester County Fire Departments and responds on regional task forces for foam, water tender, LDH and state wide Neptune water supply system.
+The Mantua Township Fire District provides mutual aid support to numerous Gloucester County Fire Departments and responds on a Gloucester County Regional Structural task force, Out of County Regional Structural Task Force, Task Forces for Technical Rescue Foam, water tender, LDH and state wide Neptune water supply system.
 The members of the Mantua Township Fire District provide superior service to its community with dedication to training and community service.